 This tag renders a row, field label and description, and ensures that the form fields display properly when being emailed.

-The full API reference of the form row tag can be viewed here.
 The row tag has the following commonly used attributes:

 This attribute is used to define the text which will appear as the row label.

 This attribute places a short description in a small font.

 This attribute defines the number of columns assigned to the row: